ministryofjustice/security-guidance/docs/patch-management-guide.md

 This guide is a sub-page to the [Vulnerability Scanning and Patch Management Guide](vulnerability-scanning-and-patch-management-guide.md)

+The intent is to avoid compromise of MoJ systems because of vulnerabilities.

 ## Patching of MoJ systems and equipment

-The patching guide must be followed for all asset types including, but not limited to:
+This guidance must be followed for all systems and services developed or procured by the MoJ.
+It applies to all asset types including, but not limited to:

--   Internet facing websites.
+-   Internet facing websites and digital services.
--   End user client devices.
+-   End user client devices, such as Desktop PCs, laptops, tablets, and mobile phones.
--   Infrastructure devices.
+-   Infrastructure devices, such as networking equipment, servers, and printers.
--   Digital services.
 -   Applications.
 -   Internet-of-Things \(IoT\) devices.